teoziyiivy/tp/docs/UserGuide.md

 overly large and nonsensical integer value for calorie such as `2147483647` there may be overflow during computation.
   E.g., when calculating total calories, summation may result in an overflow, producing negative calories.

-* Separators such as the date separator `/d` and time separator `/t` must be entered in the **exact same order** as shown in the respective command formats.
+* Separators such as the date separator `/d` and time separator `/t` should be entered in the **same order** as shown in their respective command formats.
 CLI.ckFit **does not** support the shuffling of separators when taking user input.

 * The separators as shown in the command format should be input **once**.
 Typing multiple identical separators unnecessarily *may* cause incorrect parsing of user input.
+In such cases, the argument after the first instance of the separator will be taken.

 * To ensure correct processing of user inputs you should only enter the **necessary** number of arguments.
   For instance if you want to add a meal of `300` calories, only enter a **single** integer for your calories.